mossblaser/yarp/docs/source/introduction.rst

 feature of spreadsheets is that if you change the value in a cell, any other cell whose value depends on it is automatically recomputed.

-Using ``yarp`` you can define :py:class:`Values`, and functions acting on those values, which are automatically reevaluated when changed.
+Using ``yarp`` you can define :py:class:`Value`\ s, and functions acting on those values, which are automatically reevaluated when changed.
 For example:

 .. doctest::